 This course is ideal for anyone who needs to plan, manage, and lead an ISO 9001:2015 audit.
 You might be a quality manager, a consultant, or an operations lead looking to formalize your skills.
 While there are no strict career requirements, having some familiarity with quality management systems (QMS) will give you a significant head start.
 The training is built for those who are serious about taking on a leadership role in auditing, so a professional mindset and a commitment to upholding quality standards are the most important assets you can have.

-Technical Skills You’ll Need
+Assessing Your Technical Skills

 You don’t need to have prior auditing experience, as the course is designed to teach you the practical skills you’ll use in the field.
 You’ll learn how to conduct interviews with staff, document issues you find (known as nonconformities), and present your audit results clearly and professionally.
 The goal is to equip you with the hands-on abilities needed to perform an effective audit from start to finish.
 Come prepared to learn and practice these techniques, as they form the core of the lead auditor’s toolkit and are essential for driving real improvement within an organization.